hyperledger/indy-node/docs/transactions.md

 - `hash` (sha256 hash string; mutually exclusive with `raw` and `enc`):

     Hash of attribute data (as sent by the client).
-    The ledger contains this hash; nothing is stored in an attribute store.

 - `enc` (sha256 hash string; mutually exclusive with `raw` and `hash`):